AdobeDocs/experience-manager-65.en/help/communities/create-site.md

 * **Delete Site**

-  Select the delete icon to delete the community site from within **[UIControl Communities > Sites console]**.
+  Select the delete icon to delete the community site from within **[!UICONTROL Communities > Sites console]**.
 This action removes all the items associated with the site, such as UGC, user groups, assets and database records.

 ![siteactions](assets/siteactions.png)